 1. Suspend the filter above the plastic container, using a ring stand or by placing directly on top.

 2. Wear gloves to remove the tank and wiper from the Form 2.
 Place the wiper aside on a protected surface.

 3. Hold the edge of the tank, taking care not to touch the tank’s optical window.
 Tilt the resin tank with the spout aligned directly above the filter.
 Pour the resin through the filter, into the disposable container.

-4. Use the scraper tool included with the Formlabs Finish Kit to move across the resin tank’s silicone layer, pulling resin toward the spout.
+4. Use the scraper tool included with the Formlabs Finish Kit to move across the resin tank’s elastic layer, pulling resin toward the spout.

 5. Once all resin passes through the filter, dispose of the dirty filter and pour the resin back into the tank.